keys-i/sdkman-cicd/README.md

 The command smoke-tests the default and root users, runs [integration tests](tests/integration.sh), then removes its temporary cache volume.
-It installs Java and Kotlin, compiles programs, and tests cache reuse offline.
+It installs Java and Kotlin, compiles programs, and tests cache reuse offline at a different path.
 [PR validation](.github/workflows/pr.yml) and releases use the same command.
 PRs need no registry credentials.
 To require PR validation, select `Build and test (amd64)` in branch rules.